netcinematics/3D-PWA-TEMPL8/README.md

-# 3D-PWA-Appshell-Templ8
+# 3D-PWA-Appshell-Template
 PWA Template with BabylonJS
-# A 3D Progressive Web App Shell Template
+# A 3D Progressive Web Appshell Template

 Powered by: